projectara/greybus-spec/source/hardware_model.rst

 either remains its initial value, MAILBOX_NONE, or is set by the Module to MAILBOX_GREYBUS.

-The SVC also sets INTF_TYPE then the Interface is ACTIVATED, based on a combination of the UNIPRO and MAILBOX sub-states.
+The SVC also sets INTF_TYPE when the Interface is ACTIVATED, based on a combination of the UNIPRO and MAILBOX sub-states.
 The correspondence between UNIPRO, MAILBOX, and INTF_TYPE is given in Table :num:`table-lifecycle-state-intf-type`.